 About our Hard Red Spring Wheat:

-Wheat berries are an all-purpose whole grain that is full of fiber, minerals, and vitamins.
+Red wheat berries are an all-purpose whole grain that is full of fiber, minerals, and vitamins.
 Wheat berries have a nutty flavor, beautiful golden red color and when cooked on the stove a delectable chewy texture.
 This makes the great for many wheat berry recipes, especially wheat berries salad.
 Our hard red wheat berries are typically seeded in April, making them a spring wheat.
-Spring wheat berries vs Winter wheat berries comes down to not only planting time but protein.
+Spring wheat berries vs Winter wheat berries come down to not only planting time but protein.
 Winter wheat berries are planted in the Fall and typically have a much lower protein content than their spring wheat counterparts.
 Our hard red wheat berries have a protein content around 13%.
 Flour made from our hard red wheat berries makes extraordinary bread flour and produces whole wheat bread with an old-world appeal.
 Looking for bulk wheat berries or where to buy wheat berries?
 You have found the place!!
 Bulk wheat berries are available in twenty-five-pound bags at varying bulk discounts.

 What are wheat berries?

 What are whole wheat berries?
-Wheat berries or a wheat berry is whole wheat kernel except for the chaff, which is removed during harvest.
+Wheat berries or a wheat berry is a whole wheat kernel except for the chaff, which is removed during harvest.
 Wheat berries are composed of three parts, the bran, germ, and endosperm.
 Hard red wheat berries are a beautiful golden-red, best suited for making whole wheat flour or being cooked to add to wheat berry salads, risotto or other wheat berry recipes.